ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 the program that must be writen (often for type-checking or pattern matching completeness) but are unreachable at run time.

-Asserts should be undetstood as executable comments.
+Asserts should be understood as executable comments.
 There aren't supposed to fail, unless during debugging or truely extraordinary circumstances absolutely preventing the execution from making any kind of progress.